Arnab-Developer/BloodSugarTracking/README.md

 ## Docker image

-This app is in a docker container and stored in dockerhub.
+This app is in a docker image and stored in dockerhub.

 https://hub.docker.com/r/45862391/bloodsugartracking